Measure Implementation

 International legal framework applicable for this measure in your Member State

 Criminal Procedure Code – Articles 172-177, section VIII, chapter XIV.
 Special intelligence means Act - Article 10c, Article 20, Article 6, Article 7, Article 34i, Article 34k.
 European Investigation Order Act – Article 5, Article 9, Article 10, Article 14, Article 33.
 Directive 2014/41/ EU of the European Parliament and of the Council of 03 April 2014.
-For Member States that have not transposed the above directive: -European convention on mutual assistance on criminal matters of 1959 and the Second Additional Protocol or -Convention on mutual assistance in criminal matters between the Member States of the European Union of 2000. -By virtue of bilateral agreements and UN conventions.
+For Member States that have not transposed the above mentioned directive: -European convention on mutual assistance on criminal matters of 1959 and the Second Additional Protocol or -Convention on mutual assistance in criminal matters between the Member States of the European Union of 2000. -By virtue of bilateral agreements and UN conventions.
 The measure is possible within the international legal cooperation, as this is regulated in Article 476, Paragraph 4 of the Criminal Procedure Code.
 According to this text, the competent authority is the Supreme Prosecutor’s Office of the Republic of Bulgaria, on the condition that both states are governed by the European convention on mutual assistance on criminal matters of 1959 and the Second Additional Protocol or – for a EU Member State – Convention 2000, as well as by virtue of bilateral agreements and UN conventions.

 Competent Authority